steven-edwards/crookedbar-test2/content/pages/about.md

 A working Rayburn is the highlight for those colder months as you walk into the beautiful open plan kitchen, complimented by all the modern appliances

-*   electric hob, oven, fridge-freezer, dishwasher and washing machine.
+Electric hob, oven, fridge-freezer, dishwasher and washing machine.
 Enjoy some country cooking in the fully equipped kitchen, and relax around the over-sized table.
 Dine out in the local pub, a pleasant country walk at just over a mile away.

 ## Bedrooms